Vyral/base-template/_posts/2020-02-24-introducing-our-newest-buyers-specialist.md

 {% include youtube.html %}

-<center>We&rsquo;re proud to introduce you to Dana, the newest ISA on our team.
-Here&rsquo;s what she had to say about joining Team Lally.&nbsp;</center>
+<center>We're proud to introduce you to Dana, the newest ISA on our team.
+Here's what she had to say about joining Team Lally.&nbsp;</center>

 &nbsp;